Herbert Hickman-Windsor, 2nd Viscount Windsor of Blackcastle1

 M, #23863, b.
 23 August 1846, d.
 9 June 1921

-Sir Alan Henry Bellingham, 4th Bt. usually went by his middle name of Henry.4 He was educated at Harrow School, Harrow on the Hill, London, England.1 He graduated from Exeter College, Oxford University, Oxford, Oxfordshire, England, in 1869 with a Bachelor of Arts (B.A.).1 He graduated from Exeter College, Oxford University, Oxford, Oxfordshire, England, in 1872 with a Master of Arts (M.A.).1 He was admitted to Lincoln's Inn in 1875 entitled to practice as a Barrister-at-Law.1 He gained the rank of Captain in the service of the 6th Battalion, Royal Irish Rifles.1 He held the office of Member of Parliament (M.P.) for County Louth between 1880 and 1885.1 He succeeded to the title of 4th Baronet Bellingham, of Castle Bellingham, co.
-Louth [I., 1796] on 19 April 1889.1 He held the office of Sheriff of County Louth in 1897.2 He held the office of Privy Chamberlain to Pope Pius IX, Leo XIII and Pius X.2,3 He graduated from Royal University of Ireland, Ireland, in 1909 with a honorary Doctor of Law (LL.D.).3 He held the office of Custos Rotulorum of County Louth in 1911.3 He held the office of Lord-Lieutenant of County Louth in 1911.3
+Sir Alan Henry Bellingham, 4th Bt. usually went by his middle name of Henry.4 He was educated at Harrow School, Harrow, London, EnglandG.1 He graduated from Exeter College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1869 with a Bachelor of Arts (B.A.)1 He graduated from Exeter College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1872 with a Master of Arts (M.A.)1 He was admitted to Lincoln's Inn in 1875 entitled to practise as a Barrister-at-Law.1 He gained the rank of Captain in the 6th Battalion, Royal Irish Rifles.1 He held the office of Member of Parliament (M.P.) for County Louth between 1880 and 1885.1 He succeeded as the 4th Baronet Bellingham, of Castle Bellingham, co.
+Louth [I., 1796] on 19 April 1889.1 He held the office of Sheriff of County Louth in 1897.2 He held the office of Privy Chamberlain to Pope Pius IX, Leo XIII and Pius X.2,3 He graduated from Royal University of Ireland, IrelandG, in 1909 with a honorary Doctor of Law (LL.D.)3 He held the office of Custos Rotulorum of County Louth in 1911.3 He held the office of Lord-Lieutenant of County Louth in 1911.3

 Children of Sir Alan Henry Bellingham, 4th Bt. and Lady Constance Julia Eleanor Georgiana Noel